-The scheme is located within Ben Nevis and Glen Coe NSA.
-Works will be restricted to the like-for-like replacement of surfacing on the A82 carriageway, and localised drainage and kerbing improvements associated with a section of the carriageway.
-These works will not result in any change to the special qualities of the NSA.
+The scheme is located within the Cuillin Hills NSA.
+Works will be restricted to the like-for-like replacement of surfacing on the A87 carriageway, and will not result in any change to the special qualities of the NSA.
 No consultation is required.